 How To: Convert degrees minutes seconds values to decimal degree values using the Field Calculator

-Warning: The procedure below is for ArcGIS 9.3.1 or earlier versions.
+Caution: The procedure below is for ArcGIS 9.3.1 or earlier versions.
 Starting at ArcGIS 10.0, expressions in the Calculator are created using only VBScript or a standard Python format.

 Instructions provided describe how to use the Field Calculator to convert Degrees Minutes Seconds stored in a string field to Decimal Degrees stored in a number field.
 The values must be stored in a field in a table as Degrees Minutes Seconds with no symbols.
 For example: